Major League Baseball on ABC: History

 In 2020, ABC returned to MLB coverage once again.
 This time it was part of ESPN's Wild Card Series coverage, which was expanded due to the COVID-19 pandemic (ESPN and ABC are both primarily owned by The Walt Disney Company, and Disney integrated the ABC Sports division with ESPN in 2006).
 ABC aired three Wild Card Series games as part of this coverage.
 All coverage primarily used ESPN or ESPN on ABC branding.
 In 2021, ABC aired their first regular season game since 1995, an August 8 Sunday Night Baseball game between the Chicago White Sox and Chicago Cubs.
 That same year, ESPN and Major League Baseball agreed to a contract extension that included the exclusive rights to a new Wild Card Series.
 ABC will have the rights to air select games from the Series, as well as the rights to air select ESPN regular season games.
-ABC aired one game from the 2022 Wild Card Series.
+From 2022 to 2025, ABC has aired one to three games (usually all games from one of the series) annually from the Wild Card Series.
+On February 20, 2025, MLB and ESPN agreed to opt-out of their deal at the end of the 2025 season.

+On November 19, 2025, ESPN announced a restructured three-year deal with MLB.
+Under this new deal, ESPN would televise a 30-game schedule primarily on summer weeknights, including the MLB Little League Classic, Memorial Day games, and the second-half opener game.
+They also obtained exclusive rights to MLB.tv, including local media rights to the Arizona Diamondbacks, Cleveland Guardians, Colorado Rockies, Minnesota Twins, San Diego Padres and Seattle Mariners.
+However, its flagship broadcast Sunday Night Baseball as well as the Wild Card Series were moved to NBC, while Netflix took over rights to the Home Run Derby.